damongolding/immich-kiosk/README.md

 **A**: This icon shows when the front end can't connect to the back end .

 **Q: Can I use this to set Immich images as my Home Assistant dashboard background?**\
 **A**: Yes!
 Just navigate to the dashboard with the view you wish to add the image background to.
 Enter edit mode and click the ✏ next to the view you want to add the image to.
-Then select the "background" tab and toggle on "Local path or web URL" and enter your url with path `/image` and the query `raw` e.g. `http://192.168.0.123:3000/image?raw`.
-If you want to specify an album or a person you can also add that to the url e.g. `http://192.168.0.123:3000/image?album=ALBUM_ID&raw`
+Then select the "background" tab and toggle on "Local path or web URL" and enter your url with path `/image` e.g. `http://192.168.0.123:3000/image`.
+If you want to specify an album or a person you can also add that to the url e.g. `http://192.168.0.123:3000/image?album=ALBUM_ID`

 **Q: Do I need to a docker service for each client?**\
 **A**: Nope.
 Just one that your client(s) will connect to.